5 Classic Ame Hard Candies Widely Enjoyed in Japan

 3. Shoyu Ame (醤油飴)

-“Shoyu (醤油)” is the Japanese word for soy sauce, the quintessential Japanese seasoning widely used in the world, so Shoyu Ame is made with soy sauce.
-You might imagine that the hard candy is salty rather than sweet, but Shoyu Ame is not salty at all.
-Instead, the Japanese candy contains the umami flavor of soy sauce.
-Additionally, this Ame has such a gentle sweetness that it is really delicious.
+“Shoyu (醤油)” is the Japanese word for soy sauce, so Shoyu Ame is made with soy sauce.
+Though you might imagine that the Japanese hard candy is salty rather than sweet, Shoyu Ame is not salty at all.

 4. Nikki Ame (ニッキ飴)

-We Japanese sometimes call cinnamon “Nikki (ニッキ)”.
-More precisely, the word, Nikki refers to the cinnamon made in Japan.
-As you can guess, Nikki Ame is the classic Japanese hard candy with a cinnamon flavor.
-This Ame candy has a slight sharp flavor of Nikki in addition to a right amount of sugar.
-However, it doesn’t give the tongue any heat sensation.
+We Japanese sometimes call cinnamon “Nikki (ニッキ)”, which, more precisely, refers to the cinnamon that is produced in Japan.
+As you can guess from this, Nikki Ame is the classic Japanese hard candy with a cinnamon flavor.

 5. Hakka Ame (ハッカ飴)